sahil11129/Projects/TZ Assets/PII extraction - Fine-tuned Models using Watson NLP.md

 ![BiLSTM-Result](Screenshots/Bilstm_result.png)

 As per the above result, fine-tuned BiLSTM model can identify all trained custom PII entities as `SocialSecurityNumber`, `CreditCardNumber`, `Name`, `employee_id`, `degree_level`, `filed_of_study` and,`salary`.

+## Step 3.
+Fine-Tune SIRE Model for PII Extraction

+* SIRE: Statistical Information and Relation Extraction (SIRE) is a technique used in natural language processing (NLP) to extract specific information and relationships from text.
+It involves using machine learning algorithms to identify and extract structured data such as entities, attributes, and relations from unstructured text.
+SIRE is used in a variety of applications, including information extraction, knowledge graph construction, and question answering.
+SIRE typically uses supervised learning approach, where a model is trained using annotated examples of text and the corresponding structured data.
+The model can then be used to extract the same information from new, unseen text.

+## 3.1 Fine-Tuning the models

+Fine-tuning a Sire model for PII extraction involves training the model on a labeled training dataset includes examples of PII entities.